 The structure of this paper is as follows.
 In Section 2, we describe our numerical methods and protogalaxy models.
-We present the simulations of the collapsing Pop~III SNRs in the proto-galaxy in Section 3, and the resulting Pop~II SF in Section 4, and the observational signatures in Section 5.
+We present the simulations of the collapsing Pop~III SNRs in the proto-galaxy in Section 3, and the resulting Pop~II SF in Section 4.
 Finally, we discuss the limits of our simulations in Section 6 and conclude in Section 7.